edriessen/avicii-project/README.md

 - Array of dicts (the songs).
 Use the `get_song_sentiment('songs/avicii')` function to generate this list.
 Refer to the correct path location of your songs.
 In my example, the path is `songs/avicii`.
 - Name extension of Excel file.
 The function will save the file to the `output/` folder.
 The file name will be `song_sentiment_your_extension.xlsx`.

-Af ull example looks like this:
+A full example looks like this:

 `save_array_of_dicts_to_excel(get_song_sentiment('songs/avicii'), 'avicii_discography' )`